 We were the first veterinary school in the world to achieve full accreditation by the European Association of Establishments for Veterinary Education (EAEVE) and the American Veterinary Medical Association (AVMA), and full recognition by the UK’s Royal College of Veterinary Surgeons (RCVS), as well as a reciprocal arrangement between the RCVS and the Australasian Veterinary Boards Council Inc (AVBC).

 Currently we hold full recognition or accreditation from RCVS, AVBC and AVMA and conditional from EAEVE.

 What does this mean for you?
 It means that when you graduate in veterinary medicine at the RVC, you will be qualified to practise in Europe, North America and many Asian and African countries, as well as Australia and New Zealand – a real advantage for those looking to develop an international career.

 The decision to seek accreditation is linked to a desire to benchmark our strategies and processes against global norms in the veterinary and biomedical sciences.
 Accreditation confirms that our programmes and management meet or exceed international standards.

-The AVMA most recently visited the RVC in November 2018 and granted the College accredited status.
-The full report will be published here www.avma.org
+The COE of the AVMA most recently visited the RVC in November 2018 and granted the College accredited status for seven years.
+The next visit is due in 2025.
+The full visit report will be published here www.avma.org

 Following a visit to The Royal Veterinary College in November 2018, EAEVE (European Association of Establishments for Veterinary Education) has granted the College conditional accreditation.